matsmaiwald/matsmaiwald.github.io/_posts/2020-05-13-Bayesian-vs-Frequentist-AB-testing.markdown

 ### Frequentist
 The frequentist point estimate is simply $\overline{X}_d - \overline{X}_s = 0.16$.
-To see whether this difference is statistically significant, let's run a **Welch test** (which a generalised version of a standard t-test):
+To see whether this difference is statistically significant, let's run a **Welch test** (which is a generalised version of a standard t-test):
 {% highlight python %}
 stats.ttest_ind(shots_dirk, shots_shaq, equal_var = False)
 {% endhighlight %}